johnmorehouse/GCENotes/gce_notes/gce_notes.md

-*Most of these notes expand on what I learned from [Grant McDermott](http://grantmcdermott.com/) in his very helpful [course](https://github.com/uo-ec607-2019winter/lectures).*
+*Most of these notes expand on what I learned from [Grant McDermott](http://grantmcdermott.com/) in his very helpful [course](https://github.com/uo-ec607-2019winter/lectures).
+I am also grateful to [Ed Rubin](http://edrub.in/) for the constant help with all of my R-related troubles. *

 ## Overview